- Global Education

 CSUSM is fully accredited by the Western Association of Schools and Colleges.

 The University has its own police department on campus and provides many services for the protection and safety of the campus community.
 Students can feel secure using campus facilities at all times, day and night.

-San Marcos will consider F-1 visa undergraduate (UG) applicants who are applying from overseas as: first-time freshmen, transfer students and second bachelor's students.
+CSU San Marcos will consider F-1 visa undergraduate (UG) applicants who are applying from overseas and within the U.S. as: first-time freshmen, transfer students and graduate students.

 Cal State San Marcos does not accept second bachelor's degree seeking students on the main campus with the exception of Nursing.